magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 Magento documentation provides installation instructions for installing software on CentOS or Ubuntu only.
 For installation information on Windows or MacOS, consult a community resource.
 </div>

+## Set up your Host
+To begin, install and set up a VM on your host computer.
+A VM gives you an environment to install a different Operating System, tools, software, a database, and Magento without requiring a customized system.
+You only need to install the VM software on your host.
+All other software can be installed and configured on your VM.

-## Virtual machine {#vm}
+### Virtual machine {#vm}
-To best develop and manage your local, we recommend using a virtual machine.
+To best develop and manage your host, we recommend using a virtual machine.
 The VM encapsulates your code, web services, testing and supports a Unix-based environment.
 Select a virtual system you prefer.

 For examples in this documentation, we use [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org).
 Vagrant provides a single workflow for managing VMs, helps setup developer environments quickly, and isolates dependencies through one consistent environment.
 VirtualBox manages the environment.

 Another option commonly used is [Docker](https://www.docker.com/), which uses containers instead of virtualization.

-### Vagrant {#vagrant}
+#### Vagrant {#vagrant}
 To download and install [Vagrant](https://www.vagrantup.com/downloads.html):

 1. (optional) Install the Vagrant hostmanager plugin. we also recommend the package [hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager).